 Any person seeking to enter rehab should first investigate to see if the facility offers treatment that is specific for patients who have been dually-diagnosed.
 Ideally, the staff should be fully-credentialed for co-occurring illnesses.
 At a minimum, there should be licensed addiction specialists and licensed psychiatrist specializing in the mental disorders most commonly affecting your alcoholics/addicts.

 When treating co-occurring disorders such as addiction and depression simultaneously, the facilities that follow the best practices should always consider medication-assisted detox and rehab.
 A center that specializes in dual diagnosis should also offer therapy sessions and group settings.
 These must meet the needs of individuals with diagnosable mental illnesses.

-For a dual-diagnosed treatment plan must be individually tailored to each patient.
+A dual-diagnosed treatment plan must be individually tailored to each patient.
 A cookie-cutter approach will not work, because one person’s addiction is not another’s, one person’s causal trauma is not another’s, and one person’s mental disorder is not another’s.
 Some requirements of a proper program might include:

-- a thorough pre-evaluation and case history of the patient’s psychiatric health – both past and present – and a detailed history of their past and current drug use
+- A thorough pre-evaluation and case history of the patient’s psychiatric health – both past and present – and a detailed history of their past and current drug use

-- medication therapy that can alleviate the most severe symptoms of the existing mental disorder
+- Medication therapy that can alleviate the most severe symptoms of the existing mental disorder

-- individual counseling sessions to address the link between the mental disorder and the addiction
+- Individual counseling sessions to address the link between the mental disorder and the addiction

-- group therapy with other patients who are dually-diagnosed
+- Group therapy with other patients who are dually-diagnosed

 Help for the Family

 Most often, substance abusers of all stripes, especially those with co-occurring disorders are deeply in denial about the state of their lives and the absolute necessity for help.
 Therefore, family interventions are frequently necessary in order to compel the addict/alcoholic into rehab.
 Unfortunately, at this point, some facilities will then stop including the family in the treatment program.
 The family must now figure out how to proceed all on its own, which is a mistake.

-The best addiction/depression rehab facilities will first offer classes designed to educate families about the separate diagnoses of addiction and depression.
+The best facilities will first offer classes designed to educate families about the separate diagnoses of addiction and depression.
 Counseling sessions, both individual and group, should be available.
 These sessions will show the long-suffering spouses and families how to gain serenity and sanity.

-Finally, there should be private sessions that include only the addict/alcoholic and the family, as the focus is moved to the reintegration of the now “recovering” addict back into the folds of his/her loved ones.
-The dynamic will definitely have changed, and adjustments will need to be made.
+Finally, there should be private sessions that include only the afflicted individual and the family, as the focus moves to the reintegration of the now “recovering” individual back into the folds of his/her loved ones.
+The dynamic will definitely be different, and adjustments will be necessary.
 Living with any sort of addiction can be hellish.
 So can living with a mental condition such as depression.

 When a person can be dually diagnosed with both, it becomes all that more imperative that the proper treatment, medications, and support need to be incorporated into any treatment plan.
 Only when the approach is both comprehensive and individualized is the chance of a lasting recovery good.

 Help is Available: The Imagine Program at Northpoint

 Imagine by Northpoint is the name of our outpatient teen mental health and addiction treatment program.
 We are located in Nampa, Idaho and we work with young people aged 12–17.
 Our clients and their families are always treated as individuals when they come to us for help.

 We aim to provide targeted therapy and treatment that is based on their unique needs.
 They participate in multiple forms of care, such as group therapy, family therapy, and psychiatric evaluations.
 This is a very intensive program because it is a day treatment center.
 It is an environment where teens can heal and thrive.